Louis Rossmann

-Louis Anthony Rossmann (/ˈluːɪs ˈæntəni ˈɹɒsmən/) (born November 19, 1988) is an American independent electronics technician, YouTuber, and consumer rights activist.
-He is the owner and operator of Rossmann Repair Group in Austin, Texas (formerly New York City), a computer repair shop established in 2007 which specializes in logic board-level repair of MacBooks.
+Louis Anthony Rossmann (born November 19, 1988) is an American independent electronics technician, YouTuber, and consumer rights activist.
+He is the owner and operator of Rossmann Repair Group, a computer repair shop established in 2007 that specializes in logic board-level repair of MacBooks.
 He also started the Repair Preservation Group, a non-profit organization advocating for the right to repair.

-Rossmann owns a YouTube channel that showcases his repairs as an educational resource, and also frequently live-streams repairs on YouTube and Vimeo.
-On his YouTube channel, he also uploads videos on life, business practices, real estate, and right to repair.
+Rossmann operates a YouTube channel that began with showcases and live-streams of his repairs as an educational resource.
+He has since shifted its focus to consumer rights and right to repair, along with videos on life, business practices and real estate.
 He also owns a channel on Odysee, which mirrors the content on his YouTube channel.
 Rossmann has actively campaigned for right to repair legislation to be passed in multiple city and state legislatures.
 In August 2022, Rossmann announced his move to Austin, Texas, to work for tech independence organization FUTO; his repair business followed in 2023.
+In 2025, Rossmann left FUTO and co-founded the FULU (Freedom from Unethical Limitations on Users) Foundation, a 501(c)(4) non-profit advocacy organisation focused on digital ownership rights.